 NOVA understands that a stormwater management system consisting of a shallow dry retention basin is desired for the treatment and disposal of stormwater runoff associated with the planned improvements to the property.
-Based upon the results of the test borings, the subsurface conditions encountered appear (preliminarily, subject to confirmation of the soil conditions and design parameters presented herein with borings performed within the actual SMS footprint once a proposed Site Plan is available) to be unsuitable for employing this desired SMS due to the presence of the low-permeability silty sands encountered to a uniform depth of about $11\frac{1}{2}$ feet BEG in all of the test borings.
+Based upon the results of the test borings, the subsurface conditions encountered appear (preliminarily, subject to confirmation of the soil conditions and design parameters presented herein with borings performed within the actual SMS footprint once a proposed Site Plan is available) to be unsuitable for employing this desired SMS due to the presence of very low permeability silty/clayey sands encountered to depths of about $11\frac{1}{2}$ feet to $16\frac{1}{2}$ feet BEG in all of the test borings.

-However, the SMS appears to be adaptable for a shallow basin with an underlying sand chimney feature or an over-excavated (deeper) basin designed to intercept the deeper, more permeable, slightly silty sands encountered from about $11\frac{1}{2}$ feet BEG to the measured depths to groundwater of about 22 feet to $23\frac{1}{2}$ feet BEG.
+However, the development appears to be adaptable for employing a shallow retention basin designed with an underlying sand chimney feature or an over-excavated (deeper) basin designed to intercept the deeper, more permeable, slightly silty sand stratum encountered in the test borings beginning at depths of about $11\frac{1}{2}$ feet BEG to $16\frac{1}{2}$ feet BEG.